jknohr/smarter/docs/silabs/wifi/RUN_DEMO_SiWx917_SoC.md

 The commissioning command mentioned above does the following:

+- chip-tool scans BLE and locates the Silicon Labs device that uses the specified discriminator
+- Sends the Wi-Fi SSID and Passkey
+- The Silicon Labs device will join the Wi-Fi network and get an IP address.
--   Once the SiWx917 has acquired an IP address, it starts advertising over mDNS on IPv4 and IPv6.
+It then starts providing mDNS records on IPv4 and IPv6
--   The chip-tool locates the device over Wi-Fi and establishes operational certificates.
+- chip-tool then locates the device over Wi-Fi and establishes operational certificates
--   Future communications (tests) will then happen over Wi-Fi.
+- Future communications (tests) will then happen over Wi-Fi

 ---